 Devastating floods alter landscapes, ruin lives, and change the course of history.
-This was true in Johnstown, Pennsylvania, in 1889, along the Ohio River in 1937, following Hurricane Katrina in 2005, and in 2016, Baton Rouge.
+This was true in Johnstown, Pennsylvania, in 1889, along the Ohio River in 1937, following Hurricane Katrina in 2005, and Baton Rouge, Louisiana, in 2016.

-These terrible floods bring to mind the most destructive flood in U.S. history, the Great Mississippi River Flood of 1927.
-The Museum owns a remarkable set of photographs commissioned by the Illinois Central Railroad documenting the flooding.
+These terrible floods bring to mind one of the most destructive floods in U.S. history, the Great Mississippi River Flood of 1927.
+NMAAHC owns a remarkable set of photographs commissioned by the Illinois Central Railroad documenting the flooding.
 The railroad ran along the Mississippi River through communities large and small.
 While the original intent of the photographs was to document the destruction of property, today the photographs are valued more for bearing witness to the flood’s human toll.

 The flood started in the summer of 1926 with exceptionally heavy rains in the Mississippi basin but did not peak until April the following year.
 The waters did not subside until August 1927.